preesm/preesm.github.io/_tutos/17-simsdp.md

 - **The number of core per nodes**: This represents the quantity of processing cores (or computing units) present within each individual node.
 - **The intranode communication rate per node**: This indicates the speed at which data can be communicated or shared among the cores within a single node.
 It measures how quickly cores within the same node can exchange data or work togethe
 - **The core frequency**: Core frequency, often measured in Hertz (Hz), represents the clock speed of each processing core.
 It determines how quickly the core can execute instructions.
 Higher core frequencies typically result in faster individual core performance.
+- **The network topology**: Network topologies define the structure of connections and communication pathways between nodes.
+To narrow the hardware scope of research and cover common usage scenarios, we focus on the five most prominent families of [network topologies](https://simgrid.org/doc/latest/Platform_examples.html).

 ### Use-case: Radio-Frequency Interference (RFI) filter
 The process involves filtering Radio Frequency Interference (RFI) from an acquisition file obtained by a radio telescope [\[2\]](#references).
 The file is in the ".dada" format (DADA stand for Distributed Acquisition and Data Analysis) and is comprised of two parts: the header, which contains information about the radio telescope, and the data part.
 The data part consists of complex numbers.
 The first step of the process is to separate the real and imaginary components of the data in order to apply filters to both.
 Two filters are computed simultaneously, and one of them is applied to the data.